-BABYMONSTER announce new single, 'Stuck in the Middle'
+BABYMONSTER try a new sound on latest single, 'Stuck in the Middle'

-Rookie K-pop girl group BABYMONSTER have announced their new single, ‘Stuck in the Middle’.
+Rookie K-pop girl group BABYMONSTER have released their new single, ‘Stuck in the Middle’.

+On the new single, which is sung completely in English, BABYMONSTER try their hand at a new piano ballad sound.
+The song is notably a new direction for the girl group, who made their debut n November 2023 with their first single, ‘Batter Up’, a hip-hop-driven pop song.

+Meanwhile, the music video for ‘Stuck in the Middle’ features the girl group performing the song in a large mansion in the middle of the cosmos.
+“Oh boy, you got me really confused / Don’t know what I’m supposed to do / I’m stuck in the middle with you,” they sing.
-‘Stuck in the Middle’ was announced on New Year’s Eve (December 31) by Yang Hyun-suk, the founder of YG Entertainment, which the girl group are signed to.

-‘Stuck in the Middle’ is expected to be released on February 1, and has been described by Yang as “not a hip-hop track”.
+‘Stuck in the Middle’ was originally announced on New Year’s Eve 2023 (December 31) by Yang Hyun-suk, the founder of YG Entertainment, which the girl group are signed to.
+At the time, Yang had described the song as “not a hip-hop track”.
 “It’s so fresh to me that I wonder if YG [Entertainment] has ever released a song like this,” he added.

 “If I were to share my personal opinion about it, whenever I listen to this song, I close my eyes, it feels like being in a state of zero gravity in outer space,” Yang continued about BABYMONSTER’s new song.